toasterllc/MSPFETSim/README.md

         - MSP Debug Stack/`libmsp430.so` version 3.15.1.001 (as noted in MSPDS's `revisions.txt`)
         - Code Composer Studio version 10.4.0.00006 (as noted in Help > About Code Composer Studio)

-    - If your debug software (such as TI CCS or mspdebug) says that it needs to update the MSP-FET's firmware, it's probably using an incompatible version of `libmsp430.so`.
+    - If your debug software (such as TI CCS or mspdebug) says that it needs to update the eZ-FET's firmware, it's probably using an incompatible version of `libmsp430.so`.
 Try using the versions specified above.

 - Programming flash-based (ie non-FRAM devices) devices correctly requires strobing the `TEST` signal within a certain frequency range.
 Although the MSPFETSim FTDI driver sets its clock frequency to be in this range, and flashing with MSPFETSim has been tested on the listed hardware (see Supported MSP430 Devices section), adherence to this requirement hasn't been thoroughly investigated.

 ## Development Notes

-As TI adds support for new MSP430 devices, MSPFETSim will need to be updated to reflect the changes made to the MSP-FET firmware.
-To minimize this maintenance burden, as much of the MSP-FET firmware has been copy-pasted as possible, so that future changes to the MSP-FET firmware can be easily ported to MSPFETSim.
-This repository also stores firmware separately in Src/Firmware to maintain a clean divide between MSP-FET firmware and the rest of MSPFETSim.
+As TI adds support for new MSP430 devices, MSPFETSim will need to be updated to reflect the changes made to the eZ-FET firmware.
+To minimize this maintenance burden, as much of the eZ-FET firmware has been copy-pasted as possible, so that future changes to the eZ-FET firmware can be easily ported to MSPFETSim.
+This repository also stores firmware separately in Src/Firmware to maintain a clean divide between eZ-FET firmware and the rest of MSPFETSim.